I. Terms and conditions for entry*

 2. Pre-selection of a shortlist of films for screening will be undertaken in advance of the event by a panel nominated by the Film Committee.

-3. All entries, including student submissions, will be eligible for both the RAI and Basil Wright Prizes, and if of appropriate subject matter and length, also for the RAI Short Film Prize, the Richard Werbner Award for Visual Ethnography, or the Ethnomusicology Film Award.
-All films will also be eligible for the Audience Prize.
+3. All entries, including student submissions, will be eligible for both the RAI and Basil Wright Film Awards, and if of appropriate subject matter and length, also for the Marsh RAI Short Film Award, the Richard Werbner Award for Visual Ethnography, or the Ethnomusicology Film Award.
+All films will also be eligible for the Audience Award.

 4. Prizes will be awarded to the director(s) of the winning film, whether they are working on their own behalf or as part of a television company or other organisation.

 5. In assessing the films, the judges will give greater weight to the anthropological content and visual merit than to the technical expertise or resources with which the films are made.
-This will be of particular importance in adjudication of the Wiley-Blackwell Student Film Prize.
+This will be of particular importance in the adjudication of the Wiley Blackwell Student Film Prize.

 6. In exceptional circumstances, the judges may seek assessments of any of the films from outside assessors whom they deem to be appropriately qualified.